tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/故障处理/连接相关/无法连接实例_intl_en.md

 <td>The CVM instance is shut down.
 To use it, please start it up in the <a href="https://console.cloud.tencent.com/cvm/instance">CVM console</a>.</td></tr>
 <tr>
 <td rowspan=2>CVM and MySQL are in the same VPC</td>
-<td>The networks of the CVM and MySQL instances are of different types.
+<td>The network types of the CVM and MySQL instances are different.
 Please refer to <a href="#wlwt">Solutions to network issues</a> to modify their network types so that they are in the same type of network.</td></tr>
 <tr>
 <td>The CVM and MySQL instances are using different VPC IP ranges.
-Please refer to <a href="#wlwt">Solutions to network issues</a> to modify their VPCs so that they are in the same VPC in the same region.</td></tr>
+Please refer to <a href="#wlwt">Solutions to network issues</a> to modify their VPCs  to make sure that they will be in the same VPC of the same region.</td></tr>
 <tr>
 <td>CVM security group policy</td>
 <td>The <strong>outbound rule</strong> of the CVM instance's security group rejects the access to the IP and port of the MySQL instance.
 Please refer to <a href="#caqzpzyw">Incorrect CVM security group configuration</a> to modify the outbound rule to allow the access to the IP and port of the MySQL instance.</td></tr>